Image 1 – Why Pharma/Biotech CFOs are Shifting from Net Revenue Management to Net Revenue Optimization

 Executives across the life sciences industry are navigating the most complex period in recent history.
-As the commercial and policy landscape grows more complex, the role of the finance organization is fundamentally shifting.
+As the commercial and policy landscape grows more complex, net revenue optimization (NRO) has become a critical strategic priority for biotech and pharmaceutical manufacturers.
+The role of the finance organization is fundamentally shifting.
 CFOs and finance/accounting teams are moving beyond retrospective revenue management and becoming proactive architects of pricing, contracting, and Gross-to-Net (GTN) strategy.
 The pharma/biotech CFO is in the middle of the GTN pressure cooker and continuously fielding inquiries and complex questions from key stakeholders looking for directional insights on:

 - Inflation Reduction Act (IRA) impacts related to: